- My LS

 For more information about your obligations under DAC 6, read our information on reporting requirements for intermediaries.

 DAC 6 is EU Directive 2018/822.
 It introduces new disclosure and reporting rules for intermediaries involved in designing and promoting cross-border schemes that have certain hallmarks related to tax and tax reporting.

 How is DAC 6 implemented into UK law?

 On 9 January 2020, the International Tax Enforcement (Disclosable Arrangements) Regulations 2020, Statutory Instrument 2020 No. 25 (the Regulations) were made.
-The Regulations implement DAC 6 into UK law and will come into force on 1 July 2020.
-The government consulted on a draft of the Regulations 2019.

 How will this affect lawyers?

 DAC 6 will have important reporting and compliance implications for lawyers who advise on cross-border arrangements, although the scope of arrangements that are reportable in the UK has reduced significantly as a result of the UK Regulations made on 29 December 2020.